 For patients who are clinically vulnerable, for those that have continued to shield throughout the past eighteen months, and those who for medical reasons are unable to have the COVID-19 vaccination, we are still offering shielded appointments.

 Patient communication before attending

-We ask all patients attending the practice to update their medical/dental history form, and complete a COVID-19 declaration beforehand.
+We kindly request all patients attending the practice to update their medical history form, and complete a COVID-19 declaration beforehand.
+Even If there has been no change to your medical history, for your safety, it is legally required that we have an updated version.
 We are no longer using paper forms, so we will email you a link for completion of these forms online.
 If you have any difficulty completing the forms, please contact our team who will be happy to assist you.
-If necessary, we will make a follow-up phone call to assess relative Coronavirus infection risk.

-When travelling to the practice, we would recommend you avoid close contact with other members of the public.
-We request you arrive on time for your appointment.
+When travelling to the practice, we recommend you avoid close contact with other members of the public.
+Please arrive no more than five minutes before your appointment.